plone/papyrus/docs/add_external_docs.rst

 How to add external docs
 ========================

-Not all the documentation of docs.plone.org is located on https://github.com/plone/documentation, some of them we fetch directly from the repository of the add-on.
+Not all the documentation of 5.docs.plone.org is located on https://github.com/plone/documentation/tree/5.2, some of them we fetch directly from the repository of the add-on.

 .. note::

-    The docs in the https://github.com/plone/documentation should have a complete documentation of Plone.
+    The docs in the https://github.com/plone/documentation/tree/5.2 should have a complete documentation of Plone 5.x.
     However, we want to include the documentation for frequently used add-ons as well.
     This has a dual goal: it makes it easier for the audiences to work with Plone, and it will hopefully encourage the add-on author to document their add-ons better.